The Perfect Tenderloin Roast for Special Occasions

 5. Serving and Carving the Roast

-Once the Tenderloin has rested, it's time to slice and serve the tenderloin roast.
 With the use of a sharp carving knife cut the roast into 1-inch thick slices or as per choices and preferences.
 For a more elegant presentation, one can serve the roast on a large platter, with the sauces and sides arranged artfully around it.
 To enhance, garnish it with fresh herbs like rosemary or thyme sprigs for a final touch of color and aroma and serve it with proffered drink to enjoy the perfect meal.